Entanglement entropy production in deep inelastic scattering: Quantum lattice nonlinear Schr odinger model

 \section{Quantum lattice nonlinear Schr\"odinger model}

-Let us begin with a brief deescription of the quantum lattice nonlinear Schr\"odinger (NLS) model.
+Let us begin with a brief description of the quantum lattice nonlinear Schr\"odinger model.
 The quantum lattice NLS equation was introduced in \cite{Izergin-Korepin1982,Korepin-Izergin1982,Korepin93}.
-It is equivalent to XXX spin chain with negative spin.
+It is equivalent to the XXX spin chain with negative spin.
 Quantum lattice NLS is a chain of interacting harmonic oscillators.
 Let $\Psi_j^*$ and $\Psi_k$ be the canonical creation and annihilation operators of the harmonic oscillator:

 and